AndyA/jsonpath-faster/README.md

 ## Tagged literal syntax

-You can populate a 3d matix like this:
+You can populate a 3d matix like this but because the path is dynamic it's not the most efficient way.

 ```javascript
 const matrix = [];